digital legal lab

 interuniversity research centre on law & digital technologies

 We bring together legal scholars, data scientists and academics from the humanities and social sciences to collaboratively explore the intersection of law, technology & society.
-Our joint research initiative – Digital Legal Studies – is part of the Law Sector Plan, funded by the Dutch Ministry of Education, Culture and Science (OCW).
+Our joint research initiative – Digital Legal Studies – is funded through the Law Sector Plan of the Dutch Ministry of Education, Culture and Science (OCW).

 Book pick: Why Privacy Matters by Neil Richards (2022)

 The Digital Legal Lab’s Privacy Book Club will get together for the third time on 20 March 2023.
 This time, we’re reading and discussing Why Privacy Matters by Neil Richards.

 Organized by dr. Irene Kamara (Tilburg University) & dr. Aurelia Tamò-Larrieux (Maastricht University), the Privacy Book Club aims to bring together researchers interested in privacy-related topics to discuss new scholarship on privacy, revisit critical theories, and debate the future of privacy.